Bedford Institute of Oceanography

 University of Victoria

 Maycira Costa is a Professor in the Department of Geography at the University of Victoria, British Columbia.
-She has a BSc in Biological Oceanography and an MSc and Ph.D. in Remote Sensing.
-As the director of the remote sensing laboratory at UVic, Maycira coordinates a research program focused on using satellites to measure ocean ecosystem dynamic, specifically, ocean productivity and nearshore habitats.
-She is currently working on examining changes to juvenile salmon habitats in the ocean using data derived from satellites, UAVs, aerial photo and vessels of opportunity.
-In addition to her research, Maycira is presently the co-chair of the Canadian Network of Ocean Colour Remote Sensing researchers and has served as a scientific adviser to the Japanese Exploration Agency (JAXA), Brazilian Space Agency (AEB), Canadian Space Agency (CSA), and European Space Agency (ESA) as part of satellite mission programs and validation.
+She holds a BSc in Biological Oceanography and an MSc and Ph.D. in Remote Sensing.
+As the director of the Remote Sensing Laboratory at UVic, Maycira coordinates a research program focused on using satellites to measure ocean ecosystem dynamics, particularly ocean productivity and nearshore habitats.
+She is currently examining changes in juvenile salmon habitats using data from satellites, UAVs, aerial photos, and vessels of opportunity.
+In addition to her research, Maycira is the co-chair of the Canadian Network of Ocean Colour Remote Sensing Researchers and has served as a scientific adviser to the Japan Aerospace Exploration Agency (JAXA), Brazilian Space Agency (AEB), Canadian Space Agency (CSA), and European Space Agency (ESA) as part of satellite mission programs and validation efforts.

 Takuvik Joint International Laboratory